 15. Syonan Jinja

-You may have spent countless mornings at MacRitchie Reservoir sweating it out, but did you know there’s actually a Shinto shrine deep in the forest?
-Constructed sometime between 1942 and 1943, it’s a commemoration of the Japanese soldiers who died in Malaya during World War WWII.
+You may have spent countless mornings at MacRitchie Reservoir sweating it out.
+But did you know there’s actually a Shinto shrine deep in the forest?
+Constructed sometime between 1942 and 1943, it’s a commemoration of the Japanese soldiers who died in Malaya during World War II.
 However, when the Japanese were defeated in 1945, they destroyed the structure, fearing that British soldiers would desecrate it.
 Even though nature has taken over through the decades, you can still see certain elements of the historic site.
 But do keep in mind that this secret spot is entirely off the designated trail, so the public can’t access it and will be fined for doing so.